Principle of Multiple Point Criticality in Multi-Scalar Dark Matter Models: Tree-level PMPC

 Needless to say, this claim contradicts Coleman's result that the vacuum decay rate is finite and exponentially suppressed~\cite{Coleman:1977py}.
-As Coleman computed one bubble decay rate in Euclidean space, the authors of Ref.~\cite{Gross:2020tph} wanted to generalize Coleman's computation to the case of ghosts, but did not succeed.
 The Zeldovich-Dvali claim was also criticized in Ref.~\cite{Garriga:2011we} which, however, studies a completely different physical situation -- particle pair production in uniform electric field.
 Whether this set-up is analogous to the case of vacuum decay is far from being obvious.
 It seems that the main source of different opinions is whether the divergent boost integral has to be taken or not, and there is no definitive answer at the moment.

 Nevertheless, this discussion demonstrates that there exist attempts to derive PMPC from general physics principles.
 The PMPC in this, broader formulation has been used to criticize certain supersymmetry breaking scenarios~\cite{Bajc:2011iu}.
+In addition, the fact that the SM Higgs vacuum is metastable, that is very close to criticality~\cite{Buttazzo:2013uya} may not be a coincidence, but can be a hint for the existence of the PMPC with a degenerate minimum near the Planck scale as in the original proposal \cite{Froggatt:1995rt}.

 In this work we perform phenomenological analyses of implications of tree-level PMPC on multi-scalar DM models.